Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

 with the same Newton constant as in the original frame.
 Here $R_{\mu\nu}(\tilde{g})$ and $R(\tilde{g})$ are the Ricci tensor and the scalar curvature of the metric $\tilde{g}_{\mu\nu}$, respectively.
-Therefore the set of dynamical variables using the metric $\tilde{g}_{\mu\nu}$ can be called the Einstein frame. $T_{\mu\nu}^{(eff)}$ on the right side of the Einstein equations (\ref{grav eq Ein}) is {\em the TMT effective energy-momentum tensor}, the occurrence of which was described in the previous subsection as step 6 in the TMT procedure.
+Therefore the set of dynamical variables using the metric $\tilde{g}_{\mu\nu}$ can be called the Einstein frame. $T_{\mu\nu}^{(eff)}$ on the right side of the Einstein equations (\ref{grav eq Ein}) is {\em the TMT effective energy-momentum tensor}, the occurrence of which is described in Appendix A as step 6 in the TMT procedure.
 In the model under study, $T_{\mu\nu}^{(eff)}$ has the form

-{\em the TMT effective potential} $U(\phi,\zeta(\phi);\mathcal{M})$ appears as the following function of $\phi$ and the integration constant $\mathcal{M}$
+{\em the TMT effective potential} $U_{eff}(\phi,\zeta(\phi);{\mathcal M})$ appears as the following function of $\phi$ and the integration constant ${\mathcal M}$

 where $\zeta(\phi)$ is determined by the constraint (\ref{Constraint}).